Chance Meeting

 He traced a few more letters and looked back at me.
 “This means that there is so much in the world we don’t see and can’t understand.”

-He wanted to go on, but his cousin was impatient, and I admitted I needed to get going myself or I’d be late for a lunch with a friend.
-“Before you go,” he said with all seriousness, “you need to know the most important word in the piece, the most important word a person can ever utter.
+Clearly his cousin was impatient, you could hear her tapping her foot on the concrete driveway.
+Ignoring her, he said, “Before you go, you need to know the most important word in the piece, the most important word a person can ever utter.
 Hamdullah.”

 “What’s hamdullah?”